inforkgodara/bubble-sort/README.md

 # Bubble Sort

 A simple single class implementation of bubble sort in Java.
 The user will be prompted to input the number of elements in a list which they want to enter.
-The user then will choose a element to be sorted in the list. sort method works by repeatedly swapping the adjacent elements if they are in wrong order.
+Sort method works by repeatedly swapping the adjacent elements if they are in wrong order.

 ## How to use it.
 * Open a command prompt window and go to the directory where you saved the java program (BubbleSort.java).